 For career changers, you should highlight the transferable skills you’ve learned in your current sector and how you will apply them to a career in insurance – for example dealing with customers or data analytics.

-An often-skipped step in the CV writing process, a personal statement summarises your career goals to potential employers before they read any further.
-This vital step could be the difference between an employer reading your CV in detail or just skimming it – which in turn could be the difference between being called for an interview or not.
+The personal statement summarises your career goals to potential employers and is an often-skipped step in the CV writing process.
+This could be the difference between an employer reading your CV in detail or just skimming it – which in turn could be the difference between being called for an interview or not.

 Sending a generic CV to a potential employer is guaranteed to ensure it remains at the bottom of their pile.
 You should think of the job specification as questions that have been asked, then clearly answer these questions throughout your CV.
 If the employer is asking for an apprentice with particular personal skills (e.g. communication or teamwork), clearly state how you meet these requirements in a clear and concise manner.

 In addition, your cover letter should state why you would like to work for that particular company above the others who are hiring apprentices.
 Maybe you like their brand values or mission statement, or you’ve chosen them for the size or structure of the company itself.
 Let them know.

 IrishJobs.ie advise people to think of their CV as “a 20 second interview and not your life story” and it’s important to keep this in mind.
 Your CV should never extend beyond two A4 pages and you should keep long sentences to a minimum.
 Employers are inundated with CVs on a regular basis and will appreciate the ones that get to the point as quickly and succinctly as possible.